Jozini Dam Fishing Spots - Boat fishing

 Hooks must be very sharp and strong.No sinker is needed.

-The secret is to find at what
+The secret is to

 depth the fish are moving. the best way to find the fish is not to